Mom, guess what turned 15?

 So, if we repertorize these rubrics, what remedy do we come up with?
 That’s right, Carcinosin!

-For a better look into Josh’s constitutional remedy, see “Revisiting: What Remedy Is Marge Simpson”.
-Now, what remedy state does Josh go into when he’s told he can’t take his chemistry exam?
+For a longer look at Carcinosin, see “Revisiting: What Remedy Is Marge Simpson”.
+Now, what remedy state does Josh go into when he’s told he can’t take his chemistry test?
 Let’s list the elements of the case: